vandreas19/goeat/README.md

 Show Map:

-There is 2 kind of Map
+There is 2 kind of Map:

--ShowMap : 20 * 20 map with 5 random driver, 3 random store and 1 random user
+- ShowMap : 20 * 20 map with 5 random driver, 3 random store and 1 random user
--ShowMapByArgument (n, x ,y) : n * n map with 5 random driver, 3 random store, and user at point(x,y)
+- ShowMapByArgument (n, x ,y) : n * n map with 5 random driver, 3 random store, and user at point(x,y)